Juan Latino: Life

 On 31 December 1556, in Granada, Latino received the Chair of grammar and Latin language of the cathedral which he held for 20 years.

 Latino retired in 1586 and died between 1594 and 1597.
 He was buried in the church of Santa Ana de Granada, whose archive from that time has since been burned.

+His life was immortalized in a 17th-century play, La comedia famosa de Juan Latino, by Diego Jiménez de Enciso.

 Works

 Latino published three volumes of poems between 1573 and 1585.

 His poem Austrias Carmen, was dedicated to John of Austria after his victory over the Morisco insurrection in Granada, known as the War of the Alpujarras (1568–1572).

 He has been hailed as one of the first writers to have used signifyin(g).